kochsoft/diablo2/README.md

                         Write the items found in the Horadric Cube to disk with the given pfname.
 Only one character allowed.
   --load_horadric LOAD_HORADRIC
                         Drop all contents from the Horadric Cube and replace them with the horadric file content, that had been written using --save_horadric earlier.
+  --ensure_horadric     Flag.
+If the player has no Horadric Cube, one will be created in the inventory.
+Any item in that location will be put into the cube instead.
   --hardcore            Flag.
 Set target characters to hard core mode.
   --softcore            Flag.
 Set target characters to soft core mode.
   --boost_attributes BOOST_ATTRIBUTES